dalguete/e9ter/README.md

     etc.

   * **recipe/**: Folder where the actual recipe contents will live.
-If not overriden in recipe.sh file, this is the default place e9ter will look for.
-If other name defined in recipe.sh, that folder will be used as place to be checked.
+If not overriden in recipe.sh file, this is the default place **e9ter** will look for.
+If other name defined in recipe.sh, that folder will be used as the place to check.

   * **\<actual recipe contents\>**: As the name implies, these are the real recipe contents.
 This can be anything you want, but the recommendation is to make this a folder named after the recipe, and inside of it the recipe contents.
-This just a helper for possible compound recipes that could be using this one.
+This just as a helper for possible compound recipes that could be using this one.

 About Entries In 'recipe.sh'